device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 The configuration will **only** allow you to 'Launch' successfully using one of the above listed sizes.

-Customers must regularly view and manage the quotas for AWS services using AWS Service Quotas dashboard.
+Customers must regularly view and manage the quotas for AWS services using the AWS Service Quotas dashboard.

 Refer to [our sizing recommendations](getstarted/installation/sizing-recommendations.md) page for sizing recommendations.